35 Website Myths That Still Hurt SEO, GEO and Digital Performance

 Myth 30: More traffic = more success

-Advanced & Business Myths
+Advanced and Business-Level Myths

 Myth 31: Branding is secondary to function

-Myth 32: Hosting doesn’t affect design
+Myth 32: Hosting doesn’t affect outcomes

 Myth 33: Analytics aren’t part of design